BrianMitchL/brianm.me/_posts/2018-10-19-iphone-xs-max.md

 authenticates me without requiring me to do antthing.
 My favorite use of this is with the 1Password extension for entering passwords on websites and apps.
 All I need to do is tap the suggestion in the QuickType area above the keyboard and it automatically verifies my face and enters the username and password.
+I hope FaceID gets faster over time, I feel like I always have to wait for the animation to finish when authenticating myself in apps.

+The iPhone X<span class="small-caps">S</span> now also has 4 GB of RAM, which will allow for better multi-tasking and more advanced applications that consume lots of memory.

 ## Conclusion